Plenary Sessions

 Objective: As believers, our call is to care for each other’s souls.
 But how do we do that?
 This track is designed to equip you with foundational truths on how to facilitate and cultivate a culture of one another care within your church or ministry.
 Together we will discuss things such as how to get a counseling session off to a good start, learn how to ask good questions that engages the heart, understand the importance of listening, and knowing the dynamics of the heart.
 We will also spend time sharing how to bring the gospel into every session, foundational scriptures in caring for others, and the importance of confession and repentance.
 Lastly, we will address common mistakes and the value of personal stewardship.
 It will be informative, relational, and interactive…so don’t miss out!

-Emily and her husband Ryan have been married since 1998, and they are blessed parents of two college-aged children.
+Emily and her husband, Ryan (married since 1998), are parents of two adult children.

 Shauna loves opportunities to write and teach God’s Word, She has a passion to encourage, equip & empower others to walk more faithfully and joyfully in the midst of their circumstances.
 Shauna desires to teach others to have a deeper knowledge of God's Word and through obedience to the truth, to start living radical lives of freedom and purpose.